souravdas2018/Slug-APIs/README.md

 4. Actual URL (GET)
    url = http://localhost:8000/r/{slug}

 5. Expiration ==> After 1hr URL can not be accessed

+6. Every time any changes is made in the any app file or somehow the app gets reloaded, login is required